opar2043/E-Shopping/README.md

 # 🛒 E-Shopping

 E-Shopping is a full-stack e-commerce platform where users can **buy and sell products** seamlessly.
 The platform features **user and admin roles**, ensuring a smooth and secure experience for all users.
-Built with modern web technologies, E-Shopping delivers fast performance and real-time functionality.
+Built with modern web technologies, E-Shopping delivers fast performance and real-time functionality.Thogh its a running project .

 🔗 **Live Link:** https://vermillion-salmiakki-80f712.netlify.app/